Human Chorionic Gonadotropin (hCG) plus the hCG beta-subunit

-The standard use for a pregnancy test is to evaluate if a person is pregnant.
+The main use of a pregnancy test is to evaluate if you are pregnant.
 Both urine and blood tests for hCG can be used for this purpose, and repeat testing may be done to confirm a pregnancy.
 Very early in a pregnancy, tests that measure the amount of hCG may also help assess the age of a fetus.

 Less often, hcG tests can be used to:

-- Identify or rule out an ectopic pregnancy, which is when a fertilized egg attaches or implants in an abnormal area
+- Identify or rule out an ectopic pregnancy, when a fertilized egg attaches or implants in an abnormal area

 - Check for pregnancy prior to surgery or other medical treatments

-- Screen for Down syndrome in pregnant people as part of prenatal screening
+- Screen for Down syndrome if you are pregnant as part of prenatal screening

 - Monitor a pregnancy that may be at risk of a miscarriage

-- Help diagnose gestational trophoblastic disease (GTD), which is a term for pregnancy-related tumors.
+- Help diagnose gestational trophoblastic disease (GTD), a term for pregnancy-related tumors

 What does the test measure?

-A pregnancy test measures a hormone in the body called human chorionic gonadotropin (hCG). hCG is created at higher levels during pregnancy.
+A pregnancy test measures a hormone in the body called hCG, which is created at higher levels during pregnancy.
 There are two different ways hCG results are reported:

-- Quantitative: Quantitative hCG testing measures the amount of hCG present in the blood.
+- Quantitative: This type of hCG testing measures the amount of hCG present in the blood.
 These tests frequently use a blood sample, but some urine tests can provide a degree of quantitative measurement.
-Along with confirming a pregnancy, quantitative hCG tests can also be used as part of the diagnostic process for abnormal pregnancies and other health conditions not related to pregnancy that can raise hCG levels.
+Along with confirming a pregnancy, quantitative hCG tests can also be used as part of the diagnostic process for abnormal pregnancies.

 When should I get a pregnancy test?

-A pregnancy test is most commonly done when a person is believed to be pregnant.
+A pregnancy test is most commonly done when you believe you may be pregnant.
 Testing may detect a pregnancy as soon as 10 days after conception.
-The accuracy of pregnancy tests usually increases if taken at least 1-2 weeks after a missed menstrual period.
+The accuracy of pregnancy tests usually increases if taken at least one to two weeks after a missed menstrual period.